Polmic - FB

 EOK

-"Vive la Gioacchino Rossini!" – under this slogan a spring concert of the Elbląg Chamber Orchestra will take place on and April 28, 2019 in the Concert Hall of the Elbląg City Hall.
+A concert of the Elbląg Chamber Orchestra and Janusz Wawrowski will take place on February 17, 2019 in the Concert Hall of the State Music Schools Complex in Elbląg.

-The concert is held under the patronage of the PWM Edition as part of the TUTTI.pl project promoting performances of Polish music.
+The event is held under the patronage of the PWM Edition as part of the TUTTI.pl project, promoting performances of Polish music.

 Media patronage: Polish Music Information Centre POLMIC.